merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/dev/installation.md

 ## Notes

-- There are two build commands: `build:dev` and `build:release`.
-The former will add development shortcuts to all services so that they can be run individually.
+- There are two build commands: `build:dev` and `build:release`.The difference is the former adds development shortcuts for all tools so that they can be run individually.